KDE/cutehmi/doc/README.md

 ```

 Alternatively you can build documentation by executing Make command from top
-project directory, providing that you have all necessary tools.
+level project directory, providing that you have all necessary tools.
 ```
 make doc
 ```